LucasDelfino92/morrowindsharp/mwtools.md

 ### TES3View

-TES3View is a great tool that let's you visualize the changes done by plugins.
+TES3View is a great tool that lets you visualize the changes done by plugins.
 By juggling your load order around using TES3View as a guide, you can minimize plenty of conflicts.

 - Launch TES3View in MO2.
 - Right click on any plugin, and click **Select all**.
 Click **OK**.